 It should also be noted…

-That there are both “shorthaired” versions and “longhaired” versions of the Dachshund dog breed, so this will definitely be something that you want to know about when choosing “which” Doxiepoo dog breeder you want to work with.
-You see, depending on which “kind” of Dachshund is being used could greatly affect what your Doxiepoo might look like.
+There are both “shorthaired” versions and “longhaired” versions of the Dachshund dog breed, so this will be something that you want to know about when choosing “which” Doxiepoo dog breeder you want to work with.
+You see, depending on which “kind” of Dachshund is being used could significantly affect what your Doxiepoo might look like.

 Poodle